Fentanyl skin patch

 Store below 77 degrees F (25 degrees C).
 Do not store the patches out of their wrappers.

-This medicine may cause accidental overdose and death if it is taken by other adults, children, or pets.
-Flush any unused medicine down the toilet as instructed above to reduce the chance of harm.
+This medicine may cause harm and death if it is taken by other adults, children, or pets.
+Return medicine that has not been used to an official disposal site.
+Contact the DEA at 1-800-882-9539 or your city/county government to find a site.
+If you cannot return the medicine, flush it down the toilet as instructed above.
 Do not use the medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 Crohn's disease, inflammatory bowel disease, or ulcerative colitis